-SureCloud’s Cybersecurity Practice Director, Luke Potter, explains how standard penetration testing models leave customers in the dark, and what can be done to improve support after exposing an organization’s vulnerabilities.
+SureCloud’s Cybersecurity Practice Director, Luke Potter, explains how standard penetration testing models leave customers in the dark, and what can be done to improve support after exposing an organisation’s vulnerabilities.

-This is partly driven by the continued threat of data breaches, which are becoming more numerous and severe attracting the public’s outrage with companies who aren’t careful with data.
-Pen testing is, therefore, becoming ever more critical to businesses.
-GDPR officially came into force in May 2018, introducing potential fines of up to €20m*for those that fail to protect their customers’ data, it’s likely that more organizations will be turning to pen testing to help them achieve maximum security for their data.
+This is partly driven by the continued threat of data breaches, which are becoming more numerous and severe, attracting the public’s outrage with companies who aren’t careful with data.
+Pentesting is, therefore, becoming ever more critical to businesses.
+GDPR officially came into force in May 2018, introducing potential fines of up to €20m*for those that fail to protect their customers’ data, it’s likely that more organisations will be turning to pen testing to help them achieve maximum security for their data.

-However, while there is growing demand for pen testing, it is critical that organizations ensure they work with providers that utilize the latest methods to ensure optimal effectiveness.
+However, while there is a growing demand for pen testing, it is critical that organisations ensure they work with providers that utilise the latest methods to ensure optimal effectiveness.

-Currently, most organizations tend to procure penetration testing on a one-off or annual basis.
-It’s then performed by a vendor and results are delivered in a static report on the organization’s vulnerabilities.
-The organization is then responsible for interpreting the results and enacting changes based on the recommendations provided.
+Currently, most organisations tend to procure penetration testing on a one-off or annual basis.
+It’s then performed by a vendor and results are delivered in a static report on the organisation’s vulnerabilities.
+The organisation is then responsible for interpreting the results and enacting changes based on the recommendations provided.
 Managing the remediation process this way is not only inefficient, but it’s ineffective and can lead to errors, wasted time, and unresolved issues.

 After a pen test is complete, most testing providers leave their customers with a PDF that is potentially hundreds of pages long.
-They will be given lists of things to resolve but extracting a to-do list from the report ends up in cutting and pasting information, putting it into emails, annotating it, and trying to create spreadsheets out of the information provided in the report.
-As such tracking what you’ve fixed and what you haven’t is particularly difficult.
+They will be given a list of things to resolve but extracting a to-do list from the report ends up in cutting and pasting information, putting it into emails, annotating it, and trying to create spreadsheets out of the information provided in the report.
+As such, tracking what you’ve fixed and what you haven’t is particularly difficult.

 A better model, on the other hand, can be achieved when providers offer pentest-as-a-service (PTaaS).
-The scope of this could operate as a 12-month based engagement in which the vendor performs pentests as required and delivers the results in an interactive cloud-based platform, providing ongoing support throughout the remediation cycle.
-This allows the customer to focus on where their work starts rather than where the Pen testers’ work finishes.
+The scope of this could operate as a 12-month based engagement in which the vendor performs penetration tests as required and delivers the results in an interactive cloud-based platform, providing ongoing support throughout the remediation cycle.
+This allows the customer to focus on where their work starts rather than where the Pentesters’ work finishes.